Devashish-Mishra-2003/pawdentify/README.md

 -   MongoDB database

--   TensorFlow/PyTorch for ML
+-   TensorFlow for ML

--   AWS S3 for image storage
+-   Cloudinary for image storage

 Installation
 ------------